 A. Uniformity

-The contents of each package must be uniform and contain only mandarins (easy peelers) of the same origin, variety or species, quality and size, and appreciably of the same degree of ripeness and development.
+The contents of each package must be uniform and contain only mandarins of the same origin, variety or species, quality and size, and appreciably of the same degree of ripeness and development.

 In addition, for "Extra" Class, uniformity in colouring is required.

-However, a mixture of distinctly different varieties of mandarins (easy peelers) with distinctly different species of citrus fruit may be packed together in a sales package, provided they are uniform in quality and, for each species concerned, in variety or species and origin.
+However, a mixture of distinctly different varieties of mandarins with distinctly different species of citrus fruit may be packed together in a sales package, provided they are uniform in quality and, for each species concerned, in variety or species and origin.
 However, in case of those mixtures uniformity in size is not required.

 The visible part of the contents of the package must be representative of the entire contents.